sheaves/sheaves.github.io/me.md

 I've also recently begun learning about model categories and $\infty$-categories.

+I used to write simple snippets of code for this site, mostly in Python/Sage.
+Nowadays, I spend more time playing around with string diagrams.
+If I have enough time and motivation, I might post some stuff about string diagrams here someday.

 ### History

 - 2014 - Present: University of Washington, Seattle